instore/slate/source/includes/_data.md

 Optional.
 Will be printed on the receipt.
 Any order identifier that was sent to the customer as part of the checkout process.
 Useful in customer service situations as it allows the customer to identify the order over the phone.

+### discounts

+See AppliedDiscounts.
+Discounts that affect the whole order e.g. "10% off Tuesdays".
+Discounts on receipts etc. will appear in the same sort order as in this array.

 ### notes

 Optional.
 Is printed on receipt.
 Any kind of high level notes e.g. "please knock on door around the side"